koschke/zwift/README.md

 10m@100w-190w + 9*(30s@290 + 30s@100w) + 5m@190w-150w| 250w
 ```

 Note the factor `9` and the symbol `*` in front of the expression in the brackets.
 This means that the set described in the brackets should be repeated nine times.
 Note also that you can specify time not only in minutes using either `m` or `M`, but also in seconds (either `s` or `S`) as well as hours (either `h` or `H`).
 Times can also be given as a decimal number.
 The following durations are all the same: 0.5h = 0.5H = 30m = 30M = 1800s = 1800S.
+Yet, durations will always be rounded to integer seconds, that is, although you can write `1.3s` or `1.6s`, these numbers will be rounded in the generated Zwift workout file to `1s` or `2s`, respectively.

 Unlike in the Zwift workout editor, you can have intervals with more than two sets and even nested intervals as the following example shows: